enthusiastic-js/form-observer/docs/extras/development-notes.md

 Enforcing a proper testing environment isn't only helpful for the developers on this project, but it's also helpful for the end users.
 The `FormObserver` class serves as the foundation for the _entire_ project.
 Every other kind of form-related observer which this project provides extends the `FormObserver`.
 And consequently, all of the integrations with frontend frameworks that this project provides _also_ depend on the `FormObserver`.
 The base `FormObserver` class is the most important class in this project.
 Therefore, guarding it heavily (with a _healthy_ amount of paranoia) even when it comes to test setup is in _everyone_'s best interest.
 Such heavy guarding also helps prevent the tests from being broken during updates (which, again, is in everyone's best interest).

 #### Conditional Assertions Based on the Current `testCase`

+**Note: This section was written when I was using Jest instead of Vitest.
+Since Vitest is more or less a drop-in replacement for Jest, I don't see a need to update any of the content here.**

 You'll notice that the large majority of my tests are run in a [`describe.each`](https://jestjs.io/docs/api#describeeachtablename-fn-timeout) block.
 I've set things up this way to prove that each "variation" (or "overload") of the `FormObserver` satisfies the expected test criteria in its own way.